A free/libre COBOL compiler

 Mentor: Simon Sobisch (others may be available)

-Available as two 175 hour or one 350 hour task, difficulty hard
+Available as either one 90 and one 175 hour, or one 350 hour task, difficulty medium to hard

 Skills: C is necessary